FH-Potsdam/controlling-hue/README.md

 ## Usage

-download this package [here][download]. cd into the folder with the terminal.
+Download and unzip this package [here][download].

+Move with the terminal into the folder.

+    cd ~/Downloads/controlling-hue-master/

 Install the modules